gear-foundation/academy/docs/18-auction-coding/coding.md

                 return Err(AuctionError::WrongReceivedMessage);
             };

-            // if Tamagotchi owner is already the current contract
+            // If the Tamagotchi owner is already in the current contract,
-            // we just change its state and start the auction if tmg_owner == exec::program_id() {
+            // we change its state and start the auction if tmg_owner == exec::program_id() {
                 self.tamagotchi_id = *tamagotchi_id;
                 self.status = Status::InProcess;